JasonThomasData/genetic-algorithm-scheme/README.md

 You could potentially allow for solutions with fewer numbers by removing a branches from trees by replacing them with symbols, and then just neglect to evaluate the symbol during the fitness function.
 Then you could rearrange the symbol and even reintroduce those removed terms if you want to.

 It would be useful to not have to do anything twice.
 When generating an algorithm, why not create a string representation and then put that in a hash table.
 When the table reaches the theoretical maximum size then the solution space is exhausted.
-Hopefully this won't be needed and the solution will perform better than brute-force method
+Hopefully this won't be needed and the solution will perform better than brute-force method.

 It would be interesting to see the progress over time, so you could take the error of the top-performing tree/algorithm in each generation and then plot that against the number of generations.